-The computer lab used for testing by students on the main campus is located in the Health and Science Center in Room 208.
-Students in Jackson will test at the Center for the Arts in Room 101.
-Labs are available for student use when scheduled classes are not in session.
-Student workers staff the oncampus lab to allow extended evening hours on designated days.
-Jackson students generally have access to the computers at the Center for the Arts during normal daytime business hours.
+The computer lab used for testing by students on the Riverton campus is located in the Health and Science Center Room 208.
+Students in Jackson will test at the Center for the Arts Room 101.
+Computer labs are available for student use during normal daytime business hours when scheduled classes are not in session.